-Methotrexate is the most important and useful DMARD and is usually the first treatment.
+- Methotrexate is the most important and useful DMARD and is usually the first treatment.
 Adverse effects should be monitored regularly with toxicity including gastrointestinal, hematologic, pulmonary, and hepatic.
 Side effects such as nausea, vomiting or abdominal pain can be reduced by taking folic acid.
-The most common undesirable effect is that it increases liver enzymes in almost 15% of people

-Biological agents should generally only be used if methotrexate and other conventional agents are not effective after a trial of three months.
+The most common undesirable effect is that it increases liver enzymes in almost 15% of people. - Biological agents should generally only be used if methotrexate and other conventional agents are not effective after a trial of three months.
 They are associated with a higher rate of serious infections as compared to other DMARDs.
 They are often used in combination with either methotrexate or leflunomide.

-Treatment (Anti-inflammatory agents) 1
+Treatment (Anti-inflammatory agents)

 - NSAIDs reduce both pain and stiffness in those with RA.
 Generally they appear to have no effect on people's long term disease course and thus are no longer first line agents.
-NSAIDs should be used with caution in those with gastrointestinal, cardiovascular, or kidney problems. - Use of methotrexate together with NSAIDS is safe, if adequate monitoring is done.
+NSAIDs should be used with caution in those with gastrointestinal, cardiovascular, or kidney problems. - Use of methotrexate together with NSAIDS is safe, if adequate monitoring is done. - Glucocorticoids can be used in the short term for flare-ups, while waiting for slow-onset drugs to take effect.
+Injection of glucocorticoids into individual joints is also effective.
+While long-term use reduces joint damage it also results in osteoporosis and susceptibility to infections, and thus is not recommended.